Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 ## Resources

 As this guide is not about how to make a game, you will need to provide your own if you want to follow along with this tutorial.
-I would recommend a game written in Javascript or Typescript (admittedly, a small relatively small subset of open source games), but this guide will be easily applicable in any programming language.
+I would recommend a game written in Javascript or Typescript (admittedly, a relatively small subset of open source games), but this guide will be easily applicable in any programming language.

 In this guide, we're going to be using the game from a tutorial by jslegend, which can be found [here](https://github.com/JSLegendDev/Pokemon-like-Game-Made-in-Kaboom.js){:target="_blank"}, but you can feel free to use any game you like.
 [comment]: <> (_)